Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/docs/bitbox/rawtransactions.md

 ### `getRawTransaction`

 Return the raw transaction data.
 If verbose is 'true', returns an Object with information about 'txid'.
-If verbose is 'false' or omitted, returns a string that is serialized, hex\-encoded data for 'txid'.
+If verbose is 'false' or omitted, returns a string that is serialized, hex-encoded data for 'txid'.

 #### Arguments